timogoebel/foreman_icinga/README.md

 This is a foreman plugin to interact with icingaweb2's [deployment module](https://github.com/Thomas-Gelf/icingaweb2-module-deployment).
 At the moment it basically sets a downtime for a hosts that gets deleted in foreman.

+This plugin is work in progress.
+It should work well, but is subject to a lot of major changes.
+Try it, report your feedback and contribute!

 # Installation:

 **From packages**

-Set up the appropriate repository by following [these instructions](http://theforeman.org/manuals/1.9/index.html#3.3InstallFromPackages)

-RPM users can install the "ruby193-rubygem-foreman_icinga" or "rubygem-foreman_icinga" packages.
+RPM users can install the "tfm-rubygem-foreman_icinga" packages.

-Deb users can install the "ruby-foreman_icinga" package.

 **From Rubygems**